mathiasertl/django-ca/docs/source/settings.rst

    Where the root certificate is stored.
 The default is a ``files`` directory in the same location as your ``manage.py`` file.

-.. _settings-ca-dsa-signature-hash-algorithm:

-CA_DSA_SIGNATURE_HASH_ALGORITHM
-   Default: ``"SHA-256"``

-   .. versionadded:: 1.23.0

-   The default hash algorithm for signing public keys of certificate authorities that use a ``DSA`` private key.
-The setting is also used when signing CRLs of such certificate authorities.

-   Please see :py:attr:`~django_ca.constants.HASH_ALGORITHM_NAMES` for valid values for this setting.

-   The default hash algorithm for ``RSA`` and ``EC`` certificates can be configured with :ref:`settings-ca-default-signature-hash-algorithm`.

 .. _settings-ca-file-storage: